Rutu136/Comp4050-Project-Management/SRS.md

 - The system shall define different user roles.
 - The system shall assign different levels of permission to each role to control what actions users can perform within the system.
 - The system shall allow users to delete or deactivate their accounts if they wish to discontinue using the services.
-- The system shall allow users to configure Two-Factor Authentication to add an extra layer of security.
+- The system shall allow users to configure multi-factor authentication(MFA) to add an extra layer of security.

 ### 3.1.3 Search Functionality
 - The system shall support searching for contact information by typing the recipient's name.